Plastic resistance to external agents:

 This consists of solar simulation tests in which the aim is to simulate accelerated exposure to solar radiation.
 There are a wide range of applicable standards, such as UNE-EN ISO, and ASTM as well as in-house automobile manufacturer standards.
 The properties that can be measured after this type of aging are diverse and will depend on the use and application of the tested product.

 One of the typical characteristics of all plastics is their low fire resistance.
 The demand for self-extinguishing materials is increasing due to the need to offer higher safety levels.
-There are two types of flammability tests according to UL 94: horizontal y la vertical test, which consist of measuring the burning time of a plastic sample fixed horizontally or vertically, after it has touched the flame of a burner during the time specified in the corresponding standard.
+There are two types of flammability tests according to UL 94: horizontal and vertical, which consist of measuring the burning time of a plastic sample fixed horizontally or vertically, after it has touched the flame of a burner during the time specified in the corresponding standard.

 This analysis is used to verify the feasibility of contact between the packaging material and the packaged product, especially in chemical product packaging.
 Exposure conditions are defined considering factors such as temperature, shelf life, container shape, thickness distribution, filling volume, head space and composition of the packaging material and the packaged product.